x555g6c9ff-byte/applied-economic-models/README.md

 This notebook applies numerical and iterative methods to solve economic-style models that do not admit closed-form solutions.

-It includes:
+The work applies:
-- Implementation of iterative algorithms for non-linear problems
+- Iterative algorithms for solving non-linear problems
-- Simulation of model outcomes under different parameter values
+- Simulation of model outcomes under varying parameter values
-- Sensitivity analysis to assess robustness
+- Sensitivity analysis to assess robustness of results
 - Interpretation of numerical solutions in an economic context

-This work highlights how numerical methods can be used to explore model behaviour and support decisions under uncertainty.
+This analysis highlights how numerical methods can be used to explore model behaviour and support decisions under uncertainty.

 ---